-All traditional kimono are cut and constructed in the same way, with variations in length ans in the style and width of the sleeves.
+All traditional kimono are cut and constructed in the same way, with variations in length and in the style and width of the sleeves.
 Front and back are cut together, with no seams at the shoulder.
-Narrow panels create an overlap at the front opening, and a triple folded and reinforces neckband extends below the waist.
-This pattern offers a choice among three sleeve styles- a casual kukata sleeve for men and women and more formal widths for both men and women.
+Narrow panels create an overlap at the front opening, and a triple folded and reinforced neckband extends below the waist.
+This pattern offers a choice among three sleeve styles - a casual kukata sleeve for women and more formal widths for both men and women.

 Suggested fabrics: Light or medium-weight cotton, rayon, or silk.
 Yukata kimono are often blue and white, or other colorful prints.

 This is the PDF pattern.
 For the paper pattern, go here.
 This PDF pattern has a zip folder that is available for download after checkout.
 There are several files in the folder - for the copyshop versions (A0 and 36"), print-at-home version, cutting and sewing instructions, and authentic detailing.